solracnauj92/pixelstationproject5/README.md

 - [EA Games Library](https://www.ea.com/en-gb/games/library) – Used as a reference for popular game titles and content.
 - [Steam Store](https://store.steampowered.com/) – Source for game descriptions, images, and metadata in the game library.
 - [Nintendo What's New](https://www.nintendo.com/us/whatsnew/?srsltid=AfmBOopcrQhhNfaRDCK7YQZF1PlyIXzB4PqdN79x3_0neil7ehjSTI5h) – Source for the latest gaming news, images, and updates for keeping the site current.
+- [IGN](https://www.ign.com/) – Source for the latest gaming news, reviews, and updates on new game releases.
+- [GOG](https://www.gog.com/) – A platform for DRM-free digital games, useful for references related to game libraries.
+- [Giant Bomb](https://www.giantbomb.com/) – Provides in-depth game reviews, video content, and user discussions on gaming-related topics.
+- [Metacritic](https://www.metacritic.com/game) – Aggregates game review scores, allowing users to get quick insight into the overall reception of a title.
+- [Epic Games Store](https://www.epicgames.com/store/en-US/) – Provides a wide variety of free and paid games along with user reviews and ratings.

 ### Event Listings